Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/input-group.md

 **Sizing on the individual input group elements isn't supported.**

 {{< ods-incompatibility-alert >}}
-This form variant should not be used because it does not respect the Orange Design System specifications.
-The form text input label should always be placed above the input field.
+This form variant, with **labels** that are **not above input fields**, should not be used because it does not respect the Orange Design System specifications.

-For the correct design, please refer to unitary [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) components and [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
+Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 <!-- Boosted mod: no .input-group-sm -->